SW-$A^2$-Bench: Benchmarking Autonomous Software Agent Generation for Agentic Web: Experiments

-\paragraph{Challenge 3: Capability Specification.} This challenge concerns the construction of the Agent Card, which serves as the agent's functional profile and advertisement on the Agentic Web.
-Failures in self-description bottleneck collaboration by blurring \textit{tool implementation} with \textit{functional advertisement}.
-Generic descriptions prevent the Orchestrator from distinguishing specific agent roles.
-This is prominently evident in OpenHands (Table~\ref{tab:multi_repo_results}), where dispatch failures stem from two distinct mechanisms.
-First, \textit{semantic blurring} caused the incorrect deployment of the \texttt{speechbrain\_agent} due to broad advertisements that overshadowed the specialized \texttt{spleeter\_agent} (see Appendix \ref{subsec:case3}).
-Second, \textit{structural indistinguishability} occurred where \texttt{chemlib} and \texttt{chemformula} shared identical "Generic repository agent" profiles.
-These ambiguities force the orchestrator to abandon deterministic role matching in favor of error-prone heuristic guessing.
+Agent Cards play an important role in defining communication within the Agentic Web, serving as the functional profiles of the software agent for peer agents.
+Our experiments reveal the failure patterns of Agent Cards and how these failures create bottlenecks for communication and collaboration in the Agentic Web.
+The issue is particularly evident in OpenHands (Table~\ref{tab:multi_repo_results}), where dispatch failures arise from two distinct mechanisms.
+First, semantic blurring led to the incorrect deployment of \texttt{speechbrain\_agent}.
+Its overly broad capability description overshadowed the more specialized \texttt{spleeter\_agent} (see Appendix~\ref{subsec:case3}).
+Second, structural indistinguishability arose when \texttt{chemlib} and \texttt{chemformula} exposed identical ``Generic software agent'' profiles, making them difficult to distinguish based on their Agent Cards alone.
+These ambiguities force the orchestrator to abandon deterministic role matching in favor of error-prone heuristic guessing, thereby limiting the robustness of the Agentic Web.